bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 ```

 ### Message Types
-Messages represent the individual operations possible on Beacon Chain , and these can be inserted into `StdTx.msgs` field.
+Messages represent the individual operations possible on BNB Beacon Chain , and these can be inserted into `StdTx.msgs` field.
 Message types are otherwise known as "transaction types", and these terms are used interchangeably in this document and in our technical documentation.
 So far every `StdTx` transaction "container" can only contain one "message".

 #### Transfer
 Transfer is the transaction for transferring funds to different addresses.